-These US Soccer documents should be in every referee's personal library, regardless of Referee Grade.
+These US Soccer documents should be in every referee's personal library, regardless of whether you are a Grassroots or Regional Referee.
 Additional Publications (Laws of the Game Made Easy, Offside Made Easy, ...) can be obtained at the US Soccer Resource Center.

 International Football Association Board (IFAB) Laws of the Game:

 These are the 17 Laws of the Game from the IFAB.
 This 246 page PDF document also includes a Summary of Laws Changes and Practical Guidelines for Match Officials.

 • 2019-2020 IFAB Laws of the Game (LOTG)